Mai Tai Cocktail Recipe - How to mix up this classic Tiki drink

 Instructions

-• Put all ingredients except the aged Rum into a cocktail shaker with crushed ice.
+• Add all ingredients except the aged rum into a cocktail shaker with crushed ice.

 • Shake it gently for 2-5 seconds.

-• Pour it into a double old fashioned glass.
+• Pour your entire shaker content into a double old fashioned glass and add more crushed ice on top.

-• Add your garnish, and your Mai Tai is ready to be served.
+• Float the dark rum on top and add your garnish. -Your Mai Tai is ready to be served.

 Nutrition